 Announcing the StaxUP Storage School Drive 2018

-With the start date of the drive approaching quickly, Korina is channeling her competitive spirit into preparing for the drive, “I have already finished creating our display for San Ysidro.
-I also made a display for StaxUP Storage – El Cajon, since Paul is on his own.
-I had a lot of fun doing mine.
-My team helped a lot so it was very fun.
+With the start date of the drive approaching quickly, the team is channeling their competitive spirit into preparing for the drive, “We have already finished creating our display for StaxUP Storage - San Ysidro.
+We also made a display for StaxUP Storage – El Cajon.
+We had a lot of fun doing ours.
+The team helped a lot so it was very fun.
 We have started collecting donations already and we are also selling our sodas, candy, and water to try to collect some more money for the kids.”

-“So a lot of them are short on funds, or sometimes it’s just really hard for their parents to make ends meet, and school uniforms are one of the most expensive things they can purchase.
+“We are very close to the border, so a lot of the kids that go to that school come from Mexico.
+So a lot of them are short on funds, or sometimes it’s just really hard for their parents to make ends meet, and school uniforms are one of the most expensive things they can purchase.
 So us getting those for the school really helps them out.”

-While they are not sure exactly how many children will be impacted by the donations, Korina says they are committed to the success of the drive, “We want to make this one of the biggest years yet.
+While they are not sure exactly how many children will be impacted by the donations, StaxUP Storage says they are committed to the success of the drive, “We want to make this one of the biggest years yet.
 We are selling all of our sodas and candies and trying to push it, so that people can go ahead and donate.
 So we can purchase more of those supplies for them.
 We’re hoping we’re getting a lot of kids, but I don’t know how many we’ll get for sure this year.”

-“Us being able to give that to them and for our customers being able to help, it’s actually nice and comforting to see that everyone is willing to help in a time of need.
+It is very important for the StaxUP Storage team to reach out to the community, especially to those in need, “It’s always rewarding to be able to help someone.
+Especially when they are not able to get the supplies on their own.
+Us being able to give that to them and for our customers being able to help, it’s actually nice and comforting to see that everyone is willing to help in a time of need.
 Honestly, that’s the best thing that we can get.”

-“I feel it’s very important that we try to help our community and our schools,” Yesenia said.
-“I’m a strong believer that the children are our future.
+“I feel it’s very important that we try to help our community and our schools,” they said.
+“I’m a strong believer that children are our future.
 So we should try to supply them with anything we can, to help them and help better the world overall.
 Because these kids are going to dictate how things are going to be run.
 So I think we should help provide them with everything they need, even if it’s just art supplies or uniforms, anything and everything.
 Just letting them know that we are here for them to support them, in whatever they want to become, without having to know what a shortage is like.”